 Public Food Service

-In Cattaraugus County, any establishment preparing, handling, and serving food to the public requires a food service permit issued by the Health Department.
-Other types of food handling operations may require different licenses from other agencies (see below for more information).
+Any operation preparing, handling, and serving food directly to the general public requires a permit issued by the Health Department.
+Other types of food handling operations that do not serve food directly to the public may require different licenses from other agencies.

-There are three types of Department of Health food service permits that are available to potential operators which are outlined below.
-Religious, fraternal and charitable organizations may alternatively receive a “Permission to Operate” which allows limited food service on site no more than once a week.
-Please contact us for more information.
+Religious, fraternal and charitable organizations may alternatively receive a "Permission to Operate" which allows limited food service on site no more than once a week.
+If you represent one of these organizations, please contact us for more information.

 Food Service Establishments

 A food service establishment is defined as a place where food is prepared and intended for individual portion service, whether consumption occurs on or off the premises (ex. take-out restaurants).
 These types of food service operations are regulated under Subpart 14-1: Food Service Establishments.

 Each food service establishment is placed into one of three "risk classifications" based on the type of foods being served and complexity of preparation.
 Permit fees and inspection frequency are determined by this risk classification.
 A "low risk" establishment serves primarily pre-cooked and no-cook foods requiring little preparation.
 A "medium risk" establishment serves "cook and serve" type foods requiring limited preparation.
 A "high risk" establishment serves foods requiring more complicated preparation including multiple heating and cooling steps.

 A mobile food service establishment is a self-contained food operation located in a vehicle or movable stand used to store, prepare, display and serve food intended for individual portion consumption.
 These types of food service operations are regulated under Subpart 14-4: Mobile Food Service Establishments & Foodcarts.